ViaScientific/vfdocs/docs/ViaFoundry/get_faq.md

 **1.** The challenge of metadata organization lies in the complexity and variability of the data.
 For genomics and other biological research data, there is a need to capture a wide range of metadata including not just the raw data, but also factors such as experimental conditions, processing methods, and other relevant details.
 This creates a complex matrix of data to manage and organize.

-The metadata is not only derived from the equipment being integrated.
+The metadata is not only derived from the user entries.
 While the majority of metadata comes from the sequencing machinery and associated software, other crucial metadata sources include the biological source material, reagents, lab conditions, and even the researcher's notes and observations.
 In addition, post-processing of data can also generate its own metadata.
 Therefore, the metadata can come from a variety of sources, both human and machine-generated.

 The propagation of new metadata across all samples is a dynamic process.
 Our system updates the metadata repository in real time as new data comes in.
 This helps ensure that the metadata for all samples remains up-to-date and consistent, even as new data is added.